NicoNRG2/VirtualOffice/README.md

 5. Launch the application from the Quest 3 library.

 The APK version is already configured for the Meta Quest 3 and includes all required dependencies.
+**Note:** The APK uses the localhost IP address for the server connection.
+To change this, go to the Ubiq Network Scene Demo in the hierarchy and modify the connection settings/definition.

 ## Usage istruction